saps2412/SpineNuancesWebsite/content/english/blog/ostaPek_ACIF_fusion_C6-C7_canine_spinal_column.md

 ostaPek® ACIF/ACDF implants are made of [ostaPek® carbon composite](https://saps2412.github.io/sales_mktg/what_is_ostaPek_and_why.pdf) which is [intrinsically osteophilic](https://spinenuances.com/blog/ostapek_carbon_composite_part_one_biology), no coatings required and its mechanical properties are tailored to ensure primary stability and promote remodeling.

-The thin wall cage design enables unparalleled graft to cage volume ratio and the open three-strut cage architecgture matches vertebral endplates and lowers the risk of subsidence whilst the large lateral and transverse bone ports allow for optimal fusion.
+The thin wall cage design enables unparalleled graft to cage volume ratio and the open three-strut cage architecture matches vertebral endplates and lowers the risk of subsidence whilst the large lateral and transverse bone ports allow for optimal fusion.

 The ostaPek® ACIF/ACDF cage is available in a number of sizes to provide ease of use, flat or domed, lots of space for graft and optimal match of intervertebral space.